-Note: Given space limitations, the illustrative texts listed above are meant only to show individual titles that are representative of a range of topics and genres.
-(See Appendix B of the Common Core State Standards for excerpts of these and other texts illustrative of grades 6–12 text complexity, quality, and range.)
-At a curricular or instructional level, within and across grade levels, texts need to be selected around topics or themes that generate knowledge and allow students to study those topics or themes in depth.

 Sample Text Set for Middle School Language Arts: Powerful Friendships

 Developed by Mary Ann Cappiello and Erika Thulin Dawes, Lesley University

 Middle school is a time when friends become an even more vital part of a young person’s everyday life.
 New friendships form, others fade away.
 This exploration, ideal for grades 6 and 7, allows for students to explore a range of friendships in different times and places, and consider their own identity as a friend.
 The conversations that emerge will support student understanding of character and theme.